 Atlanta loves a good game.
-With die-hard college fans and six professional sports teams, including the recently crowned Major League Soccer champs Atlanta United, there is always something for fans to cheer about.
-Add to that top-notch venues like Mercedes-Benz Stadium and SunTrust Park, and it is easy to understand Atlanta's reputation as a first-class sports town.
+With die-hard college fans and six professional sports teams, including the Major League Soccer's Atlanta United, there is always something for fans to cheer about.
+Add to that top-notch venues like Mercedes-Benz Stadium and Truist Park (formerly SunTrust Park), and it is easy to understand Atlanta's reputation as a first-class sports town.

 But why wait for game day to enjoy all the city has to offer?
 Here are two amazing behind-the-scenes stadium tours and one interactive sports museum that will help any visitor get their game on.

 Mercedes-Benz Stadium is the home of the Atlanta Falcons professional football team and the Atlanta United professional soccer team.
 On non-game days, behind-the-scenes tours are available of this impressive stadium that was completed in 2017.

 Tours include the scoop on a stunning art collection that includes the highly visible falcon sculpture outside the entrance with its 70-foot wingspan, as well as an art collection that includes more than 200 pieces curated by the Midtown Atlanta branch of Savannah College of Art & Design.
 Two favorites are the collage of clocks that calculate the time, and a seven-foot mural paying homage to early African-American football players in the league.

 The tour gives guests a peek into the VIP lounges, including the exclusive AMG Lounge.
 And, of course, what tour would be complete without a trip to see the locker rooms, and maybe even sit in Falcon’s quarterback Matt Ryan's chair!